jakubboucek/wp-simple-config-mail-sender/readme.txt

 Simple & static configure WordPress internal mailer `From:` address.

-This plugin is very simple, it doesn't using database or another storage - just simple put constant `WP_MAIL_FROM` to `wp-config.php` or to Environment variable.
+This plugin is very simple, it doesn't using database or another storage - just simple add the constant `WP_MAIL_FROM` to `wp-config.php` or to Environment variable.

-Plugin is define this configuration with major priority to set configuration as a default effective value, that means any orher plugin with lower priority is applied afterwards and can simple rewrite that values.
+Plugin is define this configuration with major priority to set configuration as the **default value**, that means any orher plugin with lower priority applied afterwards can simple rewrite that value.

-Tip: Based to WordPress internal specifics

 == Example ==

-= Using constant in `wp-config-php` file =
+= Using constant in `wp-config.php` file =

+Add this row to `wp-config.php` file:

 ```php
 const WP_MAIL_FROM = 'noreply@wordpress.domain.tld';
 ```

-You can set sender's name by fotmat: `"Name Lastname" <noreply@wordpress.domain.tld>`
+You can define sender's name too by format: `"Name Lastname" <noreply@wordpress.domain.tld>`

 = Using Environment variable =